clearmatics/observer-dapp/README.md

 The Observer DApp has many similarities with how the [Validator DApp](https://github.com/clearmatics/validator-dapp/tree/master) is implemented and their underlying smart contracts.
 The Observer is based on a P2P permissioning contract while the Validator contract ([Soma](https://docs.autonity.io/network-perm/soma.html)) is aimed to govern validators.

-The similarities and differences of these two network permissioning contracts can be summaried as follows:
+The similarities and differences of these two network permissioning contracts can be summarised as follows:
 #### Similarities
 * Both are smart-contract based permission contracts with functions to add and remove nodes
 * Both implement an interface which makes it possible to use a custom protocol